 Whether you are a child’s mother or presumed father, correctly establishing the paternity of a child is important.
 At the Law Offices of Stephanie L. Mahdavi, we are ready to get to work on your behalf today.
 By securing a skilled and experienced attorney for your child paternity case, you will ensure your rights are looked out for throughout this process.

 If you live in the Thousand Oaks or Southern Ventura County area and are going through a paternity battle, give The Law Offices of Stephanie L. Mahdavi a call.
 My legal professionals and I have an extensive record of success when it comes to fighting for what you legally are entitled to.
-We offer free initial consultations to evaluate your case and devise a strategic plan of attack.
+We offer initial consultations to evaluate your case and devise a strategic plan of attack.
 We will put you in the best possible position for success and won’t quit fighting until you come out on top.
 Give us a call today and schedule an appointment.
 We will work hard for you.
-You can contact us for a free consultation by clicking here or calling 805-379-4550.
+You can contact us for a consultation by clicking here or calling 805-379-4550.